sunli-ai/sunli-ai.github.io/_pages/about.md

 ---

 # About Me
 I am currently an Associate Professor at **North China Electric Power University (NCEPU), Beijing**.
-I received the Ph.D. in Computer Science from Beijing University of Posts and Telecommunications in 2021, supervised by **Prof. SU, Sen**.
+I received the Ph.D. in Computer Science from Beijing University of Posts and Telecommunications in 2021, supervised by **Prof. Sen Su**.
 From September 2019 to August 2020, I was a visiting scholar at University of Illinois at Chicago, USA, advised by **Prof. Philip.
 S. Yu (ACM/IEEE Fellow)**.

 I am a machine learning and data mining researcher, with special attentions to Riemannian machine learning, Graphs and Cyber-security.
 I am granted the Young Elite Scientists Sponsorship of Beijing (2024), and I am a recipient of CIKM22 Best Paper Candidate.
-I have published over 30 refereed top conference/journal papers, including ICML, AAAI, IJCAI, WWW, SIGIR, ICDM, CIKM, IEEE TKDE, ACM TWEB, ACM TIST, etc. (#CCF-A=17, #CCF-B=5, #ACM/IEEE Trans=8).
-I have been routinely invited to serve as PC member in NeurIPS, AAAI, IJCAI, SIGKDD, WWW, WSDM, CIKM, etc., Publicity Chair in IEEE DSS’24 and IEEE SocialCom’23, and Guest Editor in [Springer JMLC (Lead Editor)](https://link.springer.com/journal/13042/updates/26337314) and Electronics.
+I have published over 30 refereed top conference/journal papers, including ICML, AAAI, IJCAI, WWW, SIGIR, ICDM, CIKM, IEEE TKDE, ACM TWEB, ACM TIST, etc. I have been routinely invited to serve as PC member in NeurIPS, AAAI, IJCAI, SIGKDD, WWW, WSDM, CIKM, etc., Publicity Chair in IEEE DSS’24 and IEEE SocialCom’23, and Guest Editor in [Springer JMLC (Lead Editor)](https://link.springer.com/journal/13042/updates/26337314) and Electronics.

 ---
 # News